 - The integration of two servers, or direct integration, is called server-to-server integration.
-Direct transactions can be initiated by asking the payment page for credit card information.
-By not redirecting customers to the payment gateway’s payment page, customers can complete card payments directly from their browser.
+Direct transactions are initiated by asking the payment page for credit card information.
+By not redirecting customers to the payment gateway’s payment page, customers can complete card payments directly from their browsers.

-- This means quicker checkouts, a consistent user experience, and greater control over the appearance of a merchant’s payment page.
-Using a server-to-server connection is the best option if you handle payment data before it is forwarded to the payment gateway.
+- Quicker checkouts, a consistent user experience, and greater control over the appearance of a merchant’s payment page.
+A server-to-server connection is best if you handle payment data before it is forwarded to the payment gateway.

-- An important feature of client-side encryption is the encryption of sensitive data on the client’s device before it is sent to the merchant’s server.
-Client-side encryption is also known as encryption at-source.
-By using an encryption library provided by the Easebuzz payment gateway, you are able to encrypt card data on your website to comply with PCI compliance.
+- An essential feature of client-side encryption is the encryption of sensitive data on the client’s device before it is sent to the merchant’s server.
+Client-side encryption is also known as encryption at the source.
+Using an encryption library provided by the Easebuzz payment gateway, you can encrypt card data on your website to comply with PCI compliance.

-Customer details must be entered on the payment page, including cardholder name, expiration date, and CVV number.
+Customer details must be entered on the payment page, including the cardholder’s name, expiration date, and CVV number.
 The Easebuzz payment gateway securely transmits this information depending on how you integrate it (hosted payment page, server-to-server integration, or client-side encryption).

-- By securely transmitting information to the card schemes (RuPay, Master Card, Visa, American Express, HDFC Bank, SBI Bank, ICICI Bank, Axis Bank, etc.), the acquiring bank is capable of protecting the cardholder’s data.
+2. By securely transmitting information to the card schemes (RuPay, Master Card, Visa, American Express, HDFC Bank, SBI Bank, ICICI Bank, Axis Bank, Etc.), the acquiring bank is capable of protecting the cardholder’s data.

-- Upon receiving payment data from the card schemes, the issuing banks perform fraud screening; after performing such screening, the issuing bank authorises the transaction.
+3. Upon receiving payment data from the card schemes, the issuing banks perform fraud screening; after performing such screening, the issuing bank authorizes the transaction.

-- If the payment is approved by the issuing bank, the acquiring bank will collect the funds from your merchant’s account once the acceptance or denial message is sent to them.
+5. If the issuing bank supports the payment, the acquiring bank will collect the funds from your merchant’s account once the acceptance or denial message is sent to them.

-- Settlement occurs when the funds are deposited into the merchant’s account.
-Payments are deposited according to the agreement a merchant makes with his payment gateway.
+6. Settlement occurs when the funds are deposited into the merchant’s account.
+Payments are deposited according to the merchant’s agreement with his payment gateway.

-- According to the message, the merchant can either display a page with payment confirmation, or offer another method of payment.
+7. According to the message, the merchant can either display a page with payment confirmation or offer another payment method.

-Despite the fact that most of the payment gateways activity takes place in the background of each transaction, it is still beneficial for both merchants and customers.
+Although most of the payment gateway activity takes place in the background of each transaction, it is still beneficial for both merchants and customers.
 These steps can be completed in nanoseconds or even within two seconds.

 What do we understand as a merchant account?

 - Making payments online and using cards requires a merchant account.
-This is not the same as a business account.
 A merchant account can be offered by a payment gateway, a payment service provider (PSP), an acquirer, a payment processor (PS), a high street bank, or an independent sales organization.
 The merchant identification (MID) number will be assigned to your merchant account after your application is approved for a merchant account.
 Following authorization of payments by your acquirer, the MID is used to process credit card transactions and transfer funds from customers issuing banks to your bank account.

 - Customers transfer money to the payment gateway.
 Why isn’t the money directly transferred from the issuing bank to your business bank account?
-You need a merchant account to ensure that your chain of approval holds from the time a consumer submits their card details until you receive payment.
+You need a merchant account to ensure that your chain of approval holds from when a consumer submits their card details until you receive payment.

 - Your transactions may be subject to returns, depending on your industry and business nature.
 As an online seller, you can return merchandise, but you may have to pay back some of the money you received.
-As soon as the returns have been deducted from the merchant account, the remaining funds are transferred to your bank account.
+The Sooner the returns you get, the more will help to be deducted from the merchant account, and the remaining funds will get transferred to your bank account.

-- The merchant account is easier to get paid from.
-The Easebuzz payment gateway collects deposits from multiple sources and combines them into one deposit for your bank account.
-This makes reconciliation easier.
+- The merchant account is easier to get paid.
+The Easebuzz payment gateway collects deposits from multiple sources and combines them into one account for your bank account.
+Such a way solves reconciliation easier.

-- If you are both an online merchant and a brick-and-mortar merchant, you will need two merchant accounts.
-Payment reconciliation is done by comparing your bank statements with your accounting records, your payment gateway, or your PSP’s records.
+- You will need two merchant accounts if you are both an online merchant and a brick-and-mortar merchant.
+Payment reconciliation is done by comparing your bank statements with your accounting records, payment gateway, or PSP’s records.

 The Difference Between Payment Gateways and Merchant Accounts